nxadm/rakudo-pkg/README.md

 - `artful`  in Ubuntu 17.10.
 - `bionic`  in Ubuntu 18.04.

+### Centos, Fedora and openSUSE

-- To use the repos on CentOS, Fedora and openSUSE, you need to add a repofile (e.g. as `/etc/yum.repositories.d/rakudo-pkg.repo`) with these contents:
+To use the repos on CentOS, Fedora and openSUSE, you need to add a repofile (e.g. as `/etc/yum.repositories.d/rakudo-pkg.repo`) with these contents:

 ```